 FireBoard is pleased to announce yet another powerful feature — support for multiple types of temperature probes.
 No other thermometer in this class (that we are aware of) can support this type of amazing flexibility.
 FireBoard can officially support RTD PT-100, 100K Thermistors and 10K Thermistors — all in one device.
-Check if your FireBoard is ready for this multiple sensor support by entering your FireBoard’s serial number in the box below.

 There are advantages and disadvantages to both types of sensors.
 For general bbq / cooking use, most likely Thermistors offer a good balance between usability and accuracy.
 For extended temperature ranges (especially higher temperatures) RTDs are probably a good choice.

 This information page shares our knowledge base of the characteristics between these probes, and for those that are interested, delves into the science of what makes these probes different from one another.

 Which type of probe do I have?

 Starting in October 2017, FireBoard started shipping all thermometers standard with 100K Thermistors.
 FireBoards sold prior to that date shipped with RTD probes.
 You can tell which type you have by the 2.5mm audio plug.
 Look closely, its a subtle yet noticeable difference so you can distinguish between the two types.

 As we will outline below, its really up for debate which type is better, and each type has pros and cons.